Mobile point-of-sale platform

 Multi-carrier shipping hub for Indonesian eCommerce

-RaftLabs builds RESTful APIs designed as products -- resource-oriented URL design, OAuth 2.0 and JWT authentication, rate limiting, versioning, standardized error responses, and OpenAPI 3.0 documentation generated from the code.
-We build for mobile backends, third-party integration APIs, and platform APIs.
-A focused REST API with CRUD operations and docs typically costs $20,000 to $50,000.
-Most projects deliver in 6 to 14 weeks at a fixed cost.
+RaftLabs builds REST APIs as products: resource-oriented design, OAuth 2.0 and JWT authentication, idempotency keys for safe retries, cursor pagination, rate limiting, versioning, RFC 9457 error responses, and OpenAPI 3.0 docs generated from the code.
+A first API covering one resource domain, CRUD, and docs starts around $20,000 to $50,000 and ships a validated v1 in 6 to 14 weeks, then grows from there.

 Trusted by

-RESTful APIs are the standard interface between systems -- between mobile and backend, between your product and its integrations, between data services and the applications that consume them.
-Most APIs are built as implementation details and retrofitted with documentation later.
-The result is inconsistent patterns, ambiguous error responses, and integration friction that compounds as more clients connect to the API.
+A REST API is the standard interface between your systems: between mobile and backend, between your product and its integrations, between data services and the applications that consume them.
+Most APIs get built as an afterthought and documented later.
+The result is inconsistent patterns, ambiguous errors, and integration friction that compounds as more clients connect.

-A well-built REST API has the same qualities as a well-built product: a clear contract, consistent behaviour, error messages that tell consumers what went wrong, and documentation that matches the implementation.
-RaftLabs designs the API contract before writing implementation code -- resource naming, endpoint structure, authentication model, error response format, versioning strategy, and pagination pattern are agreed in an OpenAPI 3.0 specification that becomes the source of truth for development and documentation.
+A well-built REST API behaves like a well-built product: a clear contract, predictable behavior, failures that tell the consumer what went wrong, and docs that match the running code.
+RaftLabs settles the contract before writing a line of business logic.
+Resource naming, endpoint shape, auth model, error format, versioning, pagination, and idempotency rules all land in an OpenAPI 3.0 spec first.
+That spec becomes the single source of truth for both the build and the docs.

 Capabilities